-The actual cost of harmonization is defined as the difference between the harmonized MU term, h, and the MU of the reference methodology, mR., i.e., the cost of harmonization is slightly smaller than the residual error since the MUs of the other methodologies (RTS and RC+CE) are smaller than the MU of MPAC.
+The actual cost of harmonization is defined as the difference between the harmonized MU term, h, and the assessed MU of the reference methodology, mR,a, i.e., the cost of harmonization is slightly smaller than the residual error since the MUs of the other methodologies (RTS and RC+CE) are smaller than the MU of MPAC.
+For this harmonization campaign, it is proposed to determine the actual MU for each respective methodology/test system used in the harmonization lab instead of utilizing the worst-case MU/MU budget used in the previous harmonization campaign.
+The assessment of the actual MUs shall consider those MU elements that have complete definitions in the current TR and whose values are not FFS.
+In the case that the assessment of MUs is not completed or agreed within six weeks from when the testing lab provides the MU budgets for review, the original definition of cost from the TR given in Figure 1 shall apply.

 It shall be noted that even though use of a single harmonization lab helps to minimize the impact of MU on the calculation of r, uncertainties still exist due to the repeatability of the test devices, differences in test systems, calibration procedures, and test equipment such as channel emulators and base station emulators.

-An estimate of these residual uncertainties in a single lab must be taken into account, either by reducing the observed residuals by an amount corresponding to an estimate of these uncertainties or by adjusting the target cost to a higher level.
-For example, test device stability/repeatability cannot be allowed to consume any of the margin allowed for harmonized methods.
+If the cost of harmonization determined from this harmonization campaign is less than or equal to the target cost, then the method(s) shall be considered harmonized with MPAC and no further modification of the MU budget(s) for these method(s) will be required.

 Offset resolution

-As agreed in [1], each methodology is allowed to apply offsets to shifts results to align with MPAC.
+As agreed in [1], each methodology is allowed to apply optimized offsets to minimize the cost of harmonization.
 It is proposed to define the offsets in multiples of 0.01dB.

 Target cost of harmonization

-It is proposed to set the final target for the cost of harmonization to 2 dB.
+It is proposed to set the final target for the cost of harmonization is TBD but ≥1.5dB and ≤2dB.
 This value takes into account the previous guidance from the operator proposal [2], as well any residual uncertainty when testing in a single lab, e.g., test device repeatability, different measurement systems, channel emulators, base station emulators, etc.

 Proposals